ccamel/awesome-ccamel/README.md

 - [wader/fq](https://github.com/wader/fq) - jq for binary formats - tool, language and decoders for working with binary and text formats
 - [wasmerio/wasmer-go](https://github.com/wasmerio/wasmer-go) - 🐹🕸️ WebAssembly runtime for Go
 - [weaveworks/scope](https://github.com/weaveworks/scope) - Monitoring, visualisation & management for Docker & Kubernetes
-- [weaviate/weaviate](https://github.com/weaviate/weaviate) - Weaviate is an open source vector database that stores both objects and vectors, allowing for combining vector search with structured filtering with the fault-tolerance and scalability of a cloud-native database, all accessible through GraphQL, REST, and various language clients.
+- [weaviate/weaviate](https://github.com/weaviate/weaviate) - Weaviate is an open-source vector database that stores both objects and vectors, allowing for the combination of vector search with structured filtering with the fault tolerance and scalability of a cloud-native database​.
 - [whyrusleeping/ipfs-key](https://github.com/whyrusleeping/ipfs-key) - A program to generate ipfs private keys
 - [willnorris/imageproxy](https://github.com/willnorris/imageproxy) - A caching, resizing image proxy written in Go
 - [wormholes-org/wormholes](https://github.com/wormholes-org/wormholes) - a project of public blockchain, support rich functionality for NFT